City Baking Guide

 What is the fastest way to tune recipes for Bend altitude?

-Start with the Bend preset, run one test bake, and adjust one main variable at a time while logging outcomes.
+Start with the Bend preset, run one test bake, and adjust one main variable at a time while logging texture, spread, and doneness.